vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Chuvin, Pierre, *A Chronicle of the Last Pagans*, Harvard, 1990.

-Currie, P.M., *The Shrine and Cult of Mu‘in al-Dîn Chishtî of Ajmer*, OUP, 1989.
+Currie, P.M., *The Shrine and Cult of Mu‘in al-Dīn Chishtī of Ajmer*, OUP, 1989.

 David, M.D. (ed.), *Western Colonialism in Asia and Christianity*, Bombay, 1988.